Skip to content

 Trust Assumptions and Bridge Centralized Validators

 Light clients operate by maintaining a minimal subset of blockchain state—typically block headers and selected state roots—allowing nodes to verify transactions without storing or processing the full chain.
 This approach drastically reduces resource requirements and enables faster synchronization.
 However, by trusting that upstream validators are honest, these clients introduce exposure to malicious or compromised relayers.
-The complexity of **interoperability state proof** arises when multiple chains interact. **Bridge centralized validators** are frequently used to simplify this verification process, but they concentrate risk: any compromise of the validator set can lead to invalid state propagation across multiple chains.
+Bridge centralized validators are frequently used to simplify this verification process, but they concentrate risk: any compromise of the validator set can lead to invalid state propagation across multiple chains.
+For Ethereum specifically, the introduction of the Sync Committee (Комитет синхронизации) following The Merge has greatly enhanced the security model for Light Clients, allowing them to verify block headers with a probabilistic guarantee of security without needing to trust a small, centralized set of bridge validators.

 Solana EVM Light Client Verification and Cross-Chain Validation